Sahej536/riow-pub/how-to/day2.md

 # Day 2
+In your 100days folder create a new folder named day2 and in that folder create a new file named readme.md.

 ## Video 16
 Write something that comes to mind as you watch the overview of day 2